-International Food Policy Research Institute (IFPRI) and Westminster International University in Tashkent (WIUT) invite young economists, researchers and graduate students to apply for the Regional Training Course (Summer School) on Applied Econometric Analysis from June 4 to June 15, 2018, in Tashkent, Uzbekistan.
-The aim of the Summer School is to strengthen the capacity of young economists in Central Asia, specifically those of Kazakhstan, Kyrgyzstan, Tajikistan and Uzbekistan, for quantitative research, economic policy analysis, and, in particular, for econometric analysis of socioeconomic phenomena in the context of economics and related social sciences.
+International Food Policy Research Institute (IFPRI) and Westminster International University in Tashkent (WIUT) invite young economists and researchers to apply for the Regional Training Course (Summer School) on Applied Econometric Analysis from June 3 to June 14, 2019, in Tashkent, Uzbekistan.
+The aim of the Summer School is to strengthen the capacity of young economists in Central Asia, specifically those of Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan and Uzbekistan, for quantitative research, economic policy analysis, and, in particular, for econometric analysis of socioeconomic phenomena in the context of economics and related social sciences.

-The emphasis of the Summer School Program will be on identifying causal relationships using modern tools and techniques of applied econometric analysis.
+The emphasis of the Summer School Program will be made on identifying causal relationships using modern tools and techniques of applied econometric analysis.
 When necessary, the program will also cover mathematical foundations of modern econometrics.
-In particular, students of the Summer School Program will learn to:
+Students of the Summer School Program will learn to:

 - identify research niche and develop research questions;

 - do empirical data analysis and build robust econometric models;

 - detect causality in cross–sectional, time-series and longitudinal (panel) data settings;